 The Department of Population Health Sciences has designed a PhD program to prepare researchers who can formulate the next important research questions, design studies to answer them, organize resources to carry out relevant studies, and analyze the results to contribute scientific and policy insights.

 The inaugural candidates for the Doctor of Philosophy (PhD) in Population Health Sciences will begin their studies in the 2021-22 academic year.
-Applications will be accepted through the Duke Graduate School at the start of the 2020-21 academic year.
-Both the department and the graduate school will announce when online applications are available.
+Applications are now being accepted through the Duke Graduate School for the start of the 2020-21 academic year.

 Successful applicants will find a close fit with potential faculty mentors in the department and their own research interests.
 The department can assist potential applicants to learn more about faculty research and to find appropriate matches.